 - Supporting documentation to back up your claim (send copies, not originals)

 Within 30 days, you should hear back on the results of your dispute.
-If your request has been granted, the relevant negative item should be removed from your report.
+If your request has been granted, EWS should remove the relevant negative item from your consumer report.
 It may then be worth reapplying for an account.

 If your request has not been granted, you may submit a rebuttal.
 This appears as the last line of the entry so that a bank can use their own best judgment in reviewing your application.